VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter05.md

 it is not a problem, because the XFree86 project provided a complete graphics stack for 2D/3D rendering.
 But it is a nightmare for embedded systems.

-Around 2010, the Free Destkop project introduced a new graphics stack for Linux system called DRI (Direct Rendering Infrastructure).
+Around 2010, the Free Desktop project introduced a new graphics stack for Linux system called DRI (Direct Rendering Infrastructure).
 As the name suggests, DRI provides applications with the ability to directly access the GPU for 2D/3D rendering.
 With or without X Window,